TikTokers spend 27 hours in stadium toilet to watch Champions League final for free

 The Allianz Arena and UEFA did not immediately respond to an emailed request for comment.

-Those fans who made their way into the match more conventionally had to pay anywhere from 90 to 950 euros ($100-$1,100) for their tickets.
+Those fans who made their way into the match more conventionally had to pay anywhere from 90 to 950 euros (US$100-US$1,100) for their tickets.